BartoszKalota/Selected-solutions-based-on-JS/README.md

     * The most developed one from the collection.
 It enables to create and manage your task list.

 # Information
-Project in progress.
-I will systematically add some features during the Coders Lab course.
+The aim of this project was to use JavaScript in ES5 standard.
+The ES6 standard is utilized in projects including at least Workshop-4 in their titles.

 # Technologies
-* JS (ES5),
+* JS (ES5)
-* HTML and CSS.
+* HTML, CSS